diving91/web-radio/README.md

 ## Home automation audio satellite with web radio, text-to-speech and alarm clock features

-Designed around a Raspberry-PI Zero W and a [HiFiBerry MiniAmp](https://www.hifiberry.com/shop/boards/miniamp/) audio amplifier board combined with a mini passive speaker.<br>I started this project because my alarm-clock's knobs were difficult to manipulate after years of service.
+Designed around a Raspberry-PI Zero W and a [HiFiBerry MiniAmp](https://www.hifiberry.com/shop/boards/miniamp/) audio amplifier board combined with a mini passive speaker.

+I started this project because my alarm-clock's knobs were difficult to manipulate after years of service.
 In the same time I was searching for a way to diffuse Text-to-Speech messages from my [Jeedom](http://jeedom.fr) home automation system as well as being able to broadcast internet radio streams.

 I decided to combine all needs in an all in one audio satellite with a RESTfull API in order to control it from my home automation system.